What Medical Laboratory Scientist / Medical Technologist Do

 Hematology

-involves the chemical and microscopic analysis of whole blood.
+Involves the chemical and microscopic analysis of whole blood.
 Common tests performed in the department include hemoglobin and hematocrit, Total WBC, RBC, and Platelet counts, WBC differentials.
 Body fluids as CSF, Synovial, Pleural, and Semen are also analyzed.

 Immunology